citp/privacy-policy-historical/s/su/sup/superteacherworksheets.com.md

 **Newsletter**

-We do have a free, opt-in subscription newsletter for which we collect names and addresses.
+We do have a free, opt-in subscription newsletter for which we collect names and email addresses.
 If you choose to enter your name e-mail address to subscribe to our newsletter, we will have access to your name and e-mail address.
 These are used exclusively for our communications to you.
 We do not sell, share, or distribute e-mail addresses in any way.
 Our list is managed with an AWeber.com account.

 **T.P.W.
 Websites, LLC**

 SuperTeacherWorksheets.com is part of T.P.W.
 Websites, LLC.

-Our mailing address is 787 N. Colony, Grand Is, NY 14072.
+Our mailing address is 361 Niagara Street, Tonawanda, NY 14150

 **Thanks for visitng Super Teacher Worksheets!**

+**Terms of Use & Privacy Policy**

-Copyright 2008 - Super Teacher Worksheets  |  Privacy Policy Worksheets
+Copyright 2008 - Super Teacher Worksheets  |  Privacy Policy

+Guide to Getting a Teaching Job

+**Reading & Writing Worksheets**

+**Spelling Lists & Worksheets**

 Fun Math Practice Worksheets

-450+ Pages of Math Games!
+Hundreds of Hands-On Math Games

-Guide to Getting a Teaching Job